makerdao/optimism-dai-bridge/README.md

 If (2) happens, governance can disconnect `L1Gateway` from `L1Escrow` and prevent from stealing L1 DAI.

-### Governance mistake during update
+### Governance mistake during upgrade

-Bridge upgrade is not trivial procedure due to the async messages between L1 and L2.
+Bridge upgrade is not a trivial procedure due to the async messages between L1 and L2.
 Whole process is described in _Upgrade guide_ in this document.

 If governance spell mistakenly revokes old bridge approval to access escrow funds async withdrawal messages will fail.